weilandia/gluestick/docs/Commands.md

 Available options:

-* `-d, --dev <path>` - Relative path from inside crated directory to development version of gluestick
+* `-d, --dev <path>` - Relative path from inside created directory to development version of GlueStick
-* `-n, --npm` - Use npm instead of yarn for install dependencies
+* `-n, --npm` - Use npm instead of yarn for installing dependencies
-* `-s, --skip-main` - Gluestick will not generate main app
+* `-s, --skip-main` - GlueStick will not generate main app

 ### `gluestick generate`